seb3773/wine_mp3tag/README.md

 This is a Mp3Tag (x64+32) installer for linux, with the help of wine :)

-This installer was designed for q4os trinity, but should work on any recent debian based distro (maybe with some adjustements to the .desktop files).
+This installer was designed for q4os trinity, but should work on any recent debian based distro (maybe with some adjustements to the .desktop file).

 Instructions: